 - 13.1.
 The Council will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the Council. - 13.2.
-The Director Of Business and Resources and the Director Governance and Corporate Affairs are responsible for the development, maintenance and review of an anti-fraud and anti-corruption policy. - 13.3.
-It is the responsibility of Directors to promote the anti-fraud and anticorruption policy within their service areas and ensure that all suspected irregularities are reported to the Chief Internal Auditor.
+The Director Of Business and Resources, working with Audit Committee, is responsible for the development, maintenance and review of an antifraud and anti-corruption strategy.

+13.3.
+It is the responsibility of all Directors to promote the anti-fraud and anticorruption strategy within their service areas and ensure that all suspected irregularities are reported to the Chief Internal Auditor.